charliekranz/blockbuster_MS3/README.md

     - Smaller screens use 1-column layout throughout and some font-size reduction

 - #### Typography
-    - Poppins font for bolder, larger text
+    - Anton font formore compressed Block+Buster+Builder branded text
-    - Open Sans for body and smaller text
+    - PT Mono monospace font for some featured text sections - to evoke the typewriter feel of a screenplay writer
-    - Sans Serif as the fallback
+    - Sans Serif for body and smaller text

 ## Features